Cray-HPE/docs-csm/operations/security_and_authentication/Restrict_Access_to_NCN_Images_S3_Bucket.md

    HAPROXY (CEPH) HTTPS ncn-s003.nmn: PASS
    ```

-1. Configure HAProxy ACLs and Logging
+2. Configure HAProxy ACLs and logging.

    Required to limit RGW VIP access for the `ncn-images` bucket to only management NCNs.

-1. Build IP address list of NCNs, on NMN
+3. Build an IP address list of NCNs on the NMN.

    Cross-check to verify the count seems appropriate for the system in use.